Learn pGenie in Y Minutes¶

 add column disc text null;

-Step 9 - Detect a Breaking Migration¶
+Step 7 - Watch a Breaking Migration Get Caught¶

-Now suppose you want to make the disc column mandatory:
+Now make disc mandatory:

 migrations/5.sql: